aderno64/profilarr-database/README.md

 These profiles are based on the structure of the SQP-1 Alternative (Radarr) and the WEB-2160p/1080p Alternative (Sonarr) profiles.
 Using this database can be described as set-it-and-forget-it.

 ## Extras Included
-- Daily, automatic sync of the Dicitonarry Group Tiers (UHD, HD and WEB).
+- Daily, automatic sync of the Dictionarry Group Tiers (UHD, HD and WEB).
 - Fix for Parks and Recreation WEB-DL releases from NTb.
 - Fix for Scrubs NTSC versions to avoid 25fps groups.
 - Fix for HONE releases with bad naming.